The NFL recently announced that they’re going to start selling branded gear that celebrates “micro moments.”

 Turn to Google, Pinterest, and Reddit as starting points.
 For instance, start with the broad interest, “dogs.”

 - Dog adoption services and information

 - And plenty of breed specific options to run wild with

 Now you’re ready to search for things those people would be interested in.
 Maybe there are clubs for owners of certain breeds, or clubs for those who participate in dog shows, that you can reference to better target your audience.
+As an example, you can read through this ecommerce case study of how our team launched a dog-focused t-shirt business in just a few days.
 Think about what makes your audience laugh, what gets them excited, what they are proud of, what the trending issues are in their niche and what they would wear.

 Using our audience examples from above (punk rock-loving parents of toddlers, fitness gurus who teach spinning, and farmers who grow hothouse tomatoes), let’s take a look at a few resources for identifying real time trends that can be made into niche-optimized merch.

 The easiest method, of course, is to perform a simple Google Images search, refined to return only recent results.
 In this case, I set the date range to be the past year, but if I was searching in a niche that had a higher volume of activity, I could change this parameter to be from the past week or even less.

 Plenty of great ideas here that you can use as springboards for your own creative concepts and visual merchandising.

 Another great option is Twitter search, which will display the top tweets for your keyword.